Eranziel/foundryvtt-lancer/docs/flow_api.md

 - `BasicAttackFlow` - make a basic attack using the attack HUD.
 This is for things such as a ram, grapple, or improvised attack, i.e. an attack with no weapon.
 - `WeaponAttackFlow` - make an attack with a weapon using the attack HUD.
 This could be a pilot weapon, mech weapon, or NPC feature.
 - `BondPowerFlow` - use a pilot bond power.
+- `BurnFlow` - roll a hull check to end burn, and apply damage on failure.
+Used at end of turn in combat.
 - `CascadeFlow` - roll a cascade check as a consequence from a structure or overheat check.
 - `CoreActiveFlow` - use a mech's core system.
 This is an extension of `ActivationFlow`, adding consumption of the mech's core power.
+- `DamageRollFlow` - make a damage roll.
+This can use a pilot weapon, mech weapon, NPC feature, or no item.
 - `FullRepairFlow` - perform a full repair, resetting all of a mech or pilot's stats.
 - `NPCRechargeFlow` - check whether an NPC's features with the recharge X+ tag have recharged.
 - `OverchargeFlow` - overcharge a mech, applying heat and advancing the overcharge track.